 |Country||Removal requests (Court Orders)||Removal requests (Gov’t agency, police, other)||Percentage where some content withheld||Accounts specified||Accounts withheld||Tweets withheld|

 NOTE: The data in these reports is as accurate as possible, but may not be 100% comprehensive.
 It may be necessary to side-scroll to see all the table columns depending on the screen resolution.

 We’ve received more than five times as many content removal requests than in the prior reporting period.
 The majority of these requests originated from France, followed by Russia, Brazil, and the United Kingdom.

 The data includes all instances where we employed our Country Withheld Content (CWC) tool.
-Over the last six months, we have continued to see an increase in the number of requests received and number of withholdings, including requests from six new countries (none of which resulted in any removals): China, Ireland, Italy, Kuwait, Mexico, and the United Arab Emirates.
+Over the last six months, we have continued to see an increase in the number of requests received and number of withholdings, including requests from six new countries (none of which resulted in any removals): Hong Kong, Ireland, Italy, Kuwait, Mexico, and the United Arab Emirates.
 We did, however, withhold content in five repeat countries: Brazil, France, India, Japan, and Russia.